nefarious-kitsune/aow-event-proposal/shop/subscription.md

 * Create another way to get money from players
 * Create an Exclusive tab for managing **membership cards**.
-* Create a new program for personalization
+* Create a new Regal membership program for personalization
    - Exclusive avatar frames
+   - Allow player to use hero skin as avatar
    - Allow player to upload their own avatar
    - Reduce name change cooldown to 7 days